 Under section 4A Public Order Act 1986, an offence is committed if a person acts in a way which is abusive, threatening or insulting and intend to cause harassment, alarm or distress to another person.
 The offence can be committed in a public or a private place but no offence occurs if both the offender and the complainant are inside a dwelling.
 The maximum sentence is 6 months imprisonment or a fine up to £5000.

-Offences which are racially or religiously aggravated may attract a sentence of up to 2 years imprisonment in the crown court.
+Offences which are racially or religiously aggravated carry a maximum sentence of 12 months imprisonment in the magistrates’ court or 2 years in the crown court.

 If a person uses threatening, abusive or insulting words or behaviour within the hearing or sight of a person likely to be caused harassment, alarm or distress, an offence is committed under section 5 Public Order Act 1986.
 A general defence of the behaviour being reasonable in the circumstances may be available to the defendant.
 This offence carries a maximum penalty of a £1000 fine.
 Where the offence is racially or religiously aggravated the fine may be increased up to a maximum of £2500.